jodal/pyspotify/docs/contributing.rst

    - CPython 3.3
    - PyPy 2

+   If you're on Ubuntu, the `Dead Snakes PPA
+   <https://launchpad.net/~fkrull/+archive/deadsnakes>`_ has packages of both
+   old and new Python versions.

 2. On Debian/Ubuntu, make sure you have `apt.mopidy.com
    <https://apt.mopidy.com/>`_ in your APT sources.
 Otherwise, install
    libspotify from source yourself.